By Chuck Zehnder

 When rescue and recovery teams were finally able to enter the horizontal shafts, they found “men piled in heaps, burned beyond recognition.
 The bodies were removed as fast as possible, and the school, the church, and other available buildings were requisitioned as morgues.

 When the accounting was done, 104 had escaped, seven of them seriously injured, and 199 killed in the mine blast.
 The town was 28 years from being a total ghost town.

-For many years the buildings stood mute in that mountain valley: windows boarded shut, roof shingles slowly slipping and walls rotting into dust.
-The school no longer heard the sounds of children laughing and there was no need for a janitor to clean the spring-time mud from the floors.
+The buildings stood mute in that mountain valley for many years: windows boarded shut, roof shingles slowly slipping, and walls rotting into dust.
+The school no longer heard the sounds of children laughing, and there was no need for a janitor to clean the spring-time mud from the floors.

-Eventually the buildings collapsed or were torn down by scavengers and today only grass-covered foundations remain of what was Utah’s first coal camp.
-No industrial sounds in the quiet valley today, only a bubbling stream and the clicking of mule deer hooves on the rocks.
+Eventually, the buildings collapsed or were torn down by scavengers, and today only grass-covered foundations remain of what was Utah’s first coal camp.
+There are no industrial sounds in the quiet valley today, only a bubbling stream and the clicking of mule deer hooves on the rocks.
 But is that all that remains?

 Speculation over the years about buried gold has frequently come into conversations about the mining town.

 There is no question about the miners being paid in gold and silver coins.
 Just three years earlier, Butch Cassidy and Elza Lay had robbed the Pleasant Valley payroll when the money arrived by train.
 Their loot was $7,000 in gold double eagles.
 They dropped $700 in silver.